seinecle/blog/_posts/2023-03-18-contributing-to-gephi.md

 ---
 layout: post
-title: 8 ways you can contribute to Gephi
+title: 12 ways you can contribute to Gephi
 permalink: /contributing-to-gephi/
-published: false
+published: true
-date_readable:               Mar 18, 2023
+date_readable:               Jun 26, 2023
-last_modified_at_readable:   Jun 25, 2023
+last_modified_at_readable:   Jun 26, 2023
 ---

 # Giving back to Gephi - to make sure it thrives in the years to come